Table of Contents

 As of writing I have been using the Titan X-3 short rack with spotters included, which is basically a lower-priced copy of the Rogue SML-1.
 I was curious how it compares, and I’m pretty happy with it.
 Titan’s deal is they aren’t as good on the little things, like rounding off the corners of the UHMW inserts, things like that.
 Mine came with a few scratches.
 I also ran into an issue where the uprights wouldn’t stay perfectly level until I cranked down the bolts.
 I had to use a crescent wrench and pliers, having no socket wrenches big enough (those are huge bolts!), and I kept hurting my hand as it slipped.
 I gave up and called it good.
 Another 1/2 turn with a wrench should do the trick.

-So I hope that helps clarify things and helps you make a decision between these two types of racks!
+hope that helps clarify things and helps you make a decision between these two types of racks!